BingzhangChen/IBM/README.md

 4. Go to the working directory typing "cd IBM/Run".

-5. To change the settings for the model run the file "job" must be configured.
+5. To change the settings for the model run the file "job-Archie" must be configured.
 In this file the user can define: (i) "Test = 0" for a fast run, usually for a formal model run for a large number of iterations; or (ii) "Test = 1" to run the model for debugging mode, which is much slower.
 Moreover, in this file, the user can select the right Fortran compiler to use, and also modify the compiler flags depending on the purpose in the script.
+The user also needs to correctly specify the NETCDF and openmpi directory.
+Note that the file "job-Archie" is specifically used on the HPC cluster ARCHIE-WeSt of University of Strathclyde.

+6. Edit the fortran file "params.f90" to specify the parameter values of nu (probability of mutation per birth event per cell) and sigma (standard deviation of mutation of the three traits).

-6. To compile the model type "./job", and an executable (IBM) will be generated.
+7. To compile the model type "./job-Archie", and an executable (IBM) will be generated.

 7. Before running the model, there are two namelist files that the user needs to check and configure.
 In the file "time.nml" the user can define the time paramters for the model run (more details below).
 In the file "param.nml" are defined several plankton model parameters (more details below).

 8. After defining all the model settings type the preferred command to run the model:

-		“./IBM” to simply run the model; some details of the running will be shown on the screen.
+		“./IBM” to simply run the model with only one CPU; some details of the running will be shown on the screen.

-		“./IBM \> out” to run the model and save the running details in the “out” file.
+		“./IBM \> out” to run the model with only one CPU and save the running details in the “out” file.

-		“./IBM \> out & disown” to run the model in the background and save the running details in the “out” file.
+		“./IBM \> out & disown” to run the model with only one CPU in the background and save the running details in the “out” file.

+		“mpirun -np 5 ./IBM \> out & disown” to run the model with five CPUs in the background and save the running details in the “out” file.

-	The model will generate a single ASCII output file with the Eulerian fields named "Eulerian.out", and one ASCII output file for every day of the simulation with the super-individual data named, "ParY\*".
+	The model will generate a netcdf file with the Eulerian fields named "Eulerian.nc", one netcdf file for each year storing the data of passive particles named "PassY\*.nc", and one netcdf file for every year storing the super-individual data named, "ParY\*.nc".

 ## Source codes